 GOP Governor Greg Abbott looks set to continue this trend in November’s gubernatorial vote, with a 14 percent poll lead against his Democrat challenger Lupe Valdez.

 ‘Cruz is not a very likeable person’

-Experts say that O’Rourke’s personal appeal, relative to that of his opponent, is crucial to his relatively impressive prospects in the November elections.
+Experts say that O’Rourke’s personal appeal, compared to that of his opponent, is crucial to his impressive prospects in the November elections.